dghooley/greetings-earthlings/README.md

 hello, all,

 I believe in decluttering.
-Put the object in it's place where it serves a purpose.
-If it (the object) has no place or "home" and serves no purpose, then in is not necessary.
+If an object in it's right place and serves a purpose, leave it along.
+If it (the object) has no place or "home" and serves no purpose, then it is unnecessary.
 Remove it.